Dimcon/Boxed/README.md

 ##
 #### For those of you new to LibGDX, just a few things...
 > - Images, graphics, fonts, resources..
 All of it goes into the [Assets](../android/assets) folder
 > - Default android profile should be setup automatically.
-If not, contact DaimonSewell@gmail.com

 #### To set up a Desktop profile (to run the LibGDX application on Desktop) do this:
 > Run > Edit Configurations